Akram11/my-reads/README.md

 -Currently Reading
 -Want to Read
 -Read

-you can search for a book and add it to your own library of collections.
+you can also search for a book and add it to your own library of collections.

 # Usage:
 ### Install [yarn](https://yarnpkg.com):

-##Start the app:
+###Start the app:
 ```bash
 cd my-reads
 yarn install